 A full semester of small-group classes taught by two instructors and filled with narrative storytelling, language-skill building, playwriting, and improvisation, plus a performance at the end of the semester of the plays created by your students by trained and professional actors.

 Why do you meet with each child/parent before and after the group workshops?

 Simply put, because it makes your child’s experience more fun and more productive.
 Our pre-workshop meetings let us get to know your child and what they like.
-For example, if your child is in the StoryPlay workshop and likes animals, or fashion, or baseball…we can tailor our content so that the characters and plots we build are interesting to your child.
-We also use formal testing to make sure that we are rigorous in our efforts to customize each workshop to your child’s level of skill and understanding.
+We want to make sure that we are rigorous in our efforts to customize each workshop to your child’s level of skill and understanding.

 How many students are in each workshop?

 When classes are taught at Story Stage, we limit our enrollment to 6 students per class.
 When we teach in schools, we work with teachers to keep our student/teacher ratios low.
 We always strive for 3:1.
 Sometimes that means we bring more Story Stage instructors.

 Yes.
 You are welcome to wait in the reception area at Story Stage, but don’t expect it to be quiet!
 The active, collaborative nature of our group learning model means that you’ll probably be able to hear us “working” (i.e giggling, moving around, having fun).